 - Remove pesky cobwebs with an extendable duster

-- Remove dirt and debris tapped in recessed lighting fixtures
+- Remove dirt and debris trapped in recessed lighting fixtures

 - Remove and clean light shades with mild soap and water